-1.12.4.2.10.
-WEATHER MINIMUMS.
+1.12.4.2.11 Weather Minimums.
 Contractually, USAP helicopters will operate under Visual Flight Rules (VFR) only.

-1.12.5 Automated Flight Following (AFF).
-All USAP contractor operated aircraft are equipped with a combined satellite communications and automated flight following system (AFF) (Sky-Trac System ISAT-1000 or equivalent).
-The systems report at a minimum of 2 minute intervals and are registered with the U.S. Gov't's aff.gov site (Managed by NIFC/USFS in Boise, ID).

-1.12.5.1.
-Automated Flight Following (AFF) is an online government application that automatically tracks the location and velocity of specially-equipped aircraft and mobile assets and provides this information in near-real-time to dispatchers, aviation managers, and other authorized users.

-1.12.5.2.
-Utilizing geolocation and data communications devices installed in government-registered aircraft.
+- 1.12.5 Automated Flight Following (AFF).
+All USAP contractor operated aircraft are equipped with a combined satellite communications and automated flight following system (Sky-Trac System ISAT-1000 or equivalent).
+The systems report at a minimum of 2- minute intervals and are registered with the U.S. GOV's aff.gov site (Managed by NIFC/USFS in Boise, ID). - 1.12.5.1 Automated Flight Following (AFF) is an online government application that automatically tracks the location and velocity of specially-equipped aircraft and mobile assets and provides this information in near-real-time to dispatchers, aviation managers, and other authorized users. - 1.12.5.2 Utilizing geolocation and data communications devices installed in government-registered aircraft.
 AFF tracks position speed, altitude, heading, and transmits the data via satellite to a ground-based flight-monitoring system.
-AFF tracks contract aircraft around the globe.

-1.12.5.3 AFF benefits include improved detection and response to emergencies; reduced workload in aircraft and dispatch centers; reduced radio traffic and pilot "heads down time"; enhanced situational awareness for all users.

-1.12.5.4.
-It is the goal of USAP to maximize the number of registered users of AFF compatible systems beyond contracted aircraft to include DoD, partner nations, commercial NGO users and more in order to better present a "fused" air picture across the continent for safety and emergency SAR response.
+AFF tracks contract aircraft around the globe. - 1.12.5.3 AFF benefits include improved detection and response to emergencies; reduced workload in aircraft and dispatch centers; reduced radio traffic and pilot "heads down time"; enhanced situational awareness for all users. - 1.12.5.4 It is the goal of USAP to maximize the number of registered users of AFF compatible systems beyond contracted aircraft to include DoD, partner nations, commercial NGO users and more in order to better present a "fused" air picture across the continent for safety and emergency SAR response.

-1.13.
-Flight Reports.
+1.13 Flight Reports

-1.13.1.
-Pilots shall provide Auckland Center/Mac Center and Christchurch Base Operations with a departure report as soon as practical after establishing initial HF or VHF radio contact.
+- 1.13.1 Pilots shall provide Auckland Center/Mac Center and Christchurch Base Operations with a departure report as soon as practical after establishing initial HF or VHF radio contact.
 KBA VFR aircraft departing Williams Field will give their departure report to the tower when the airfield is controlled.
 During periods Williams Field is uncontrolled, KBA VFR aircraft will make their departure reports to CHS ROF via Iridium.

-1.13.1.1.
-Departure reports shall include:
+- 1.13.2 Departure reports shall include:

 - departure station,

 - actual time of departure (ATD),

 - destination,

 - estimated time of arrival (ETA),

 - enroute altitude,

 - ETA at first reporting point,

 - ETA at 60 South (if required),

 - ETA at PSR (for Southbound intercontinental flights only), and

 - any applicable remarks.

-1.13.2.
-IFR fixed-wing aircraft shall make position reports at compulsory reporting points along the route of flight in standard ICAO format.

-1.13.3.
-Pilots landing at locations not having flight guard capability will advise Mac Center of their point of intended landing, estimated landing time, and estimated time of departure.

-1.13.4.
-Aircrew shall attempt contact with Mac Center after landing and prior to take off.
-Hourly "ops normal" radio calls will be made to Mac Center while on the ground unless other arrangements are coordinated between the Aircraft Commander and Mac Center.

-1.13.5.
-VFR fixed-wing aircraft will report flight position at hourly intervals.
+- 1.13.3 IFR fixed-wing aircraft shall make position reports at compulsory reporting points along the route of flight in standard ICAO format.
+This must include spot winds and temperature. - 1.13.4 Pilots landing at locations not having flight guard capability will advise Mac Center of their point of intended landing, estimated landing time, and estimated time of departure. - 1.13.5 Aircrew shall attempt contact with Mac Center after landing and prior to take off.
+Hourly "ops normal" radio calls will be made to Mac Center while on the ground unless other arrangements are coordinated between the Aircraft Commander and Mac Center. - 1.13.6 VFR fixed-wing aircraft will report flight position at hourly intervals.

+NOTE

 Aircraft separation services are not provided for VFR aircraft.

-1.14.
-Aviation Meteorological Services.
+1.14 Aviation Meteorological Services